 by Dr. Christina Grant

 Dr. Christina Grant is a holistic healer and spiritual counselor who helps people attain well-being, greater insight, and inner peace in their lives.
-You are welcome to visit her blog and website: www.christinagrant.com.
+Her writing is published nationwide.
+To send a message, schedule an appointment, or sign up for her e-newsletter, go to www.christinagrant.com.